Telmo-Claro/Computer-Science-Course/README.md

 # University Computer Science Portfolio

-This repository contains my coursework and projects from the Computer Science program at the University of Applied Sciences of Rotterdam (Hogeschool Rotterdam).
+This repository contains my coursework and projects from the Computer Science program at the Rotterdam University of Applied Sciences (Hogeschool Rotterdam).

 ## Repository Structure